 In the mid-1970s pioneering food marketers including Claude Bouvry of Calgary, Alberta teamed up with pioneering bison ranchers like Ross Adam of Grande Prairie to introduce bison meat to food retailers in Europe and North America.
 What began as a trickle of sales into high-end restaurants grew steadily to the present – bison meat is now available at major family restaurant chains and grocery stores in many markets.
 The success of bison as a consumer meat product solved the surplus animal challenge for farmers and ranchers and encouraged even more agricultural producers to view bison as a sensible way to get more involved in environmentally and economically sustainable agricultural practices.

 Bison producers in Canada banded together in 1983 to form the Canadian Bison Association (CBA) to support producers in what was a rapidly expanding industry.
-Today, the CBA and its provincial affiliates are the voice of an industry with over 1,500 producers who have over 250,000 bison on their farms and ranches.
-The remarkable evolution of Canada’s bison industry over the past three decades represents an important development in the sustainable agriculture movement and stands as the driving force behind the conservation of bison and their return to virtually every neighbourhood on the Canadian plains.
+Today, the CBA and its provincial affiliates are the voice of an industry with 975 producers who have over 145,000 bison on their farms and ranches.
+The remarkable evolution of Canada's bison industry over the past three decades represents an important development in the sustainable agriculture movement and stands as the driving force behind the conservation of bison and their return to virtually every neighbourhood on the Canadian plains.

 Currently, conservationists and bison producer associations are developing strategies that will sustain bison conservation into the future.
 The CBA and conservation groups are currently engaged in efforts to ensure that bison retain their wild nature in a modern west where highway traffic and agricultural crops require that herds be contained by fences -- in neighborhoods where large predators like the grizzly bear and wolf no longer hunt and naturally cull the herds.
-Conservation minded bison producers are working to ensure that codes of practice are developed that limit the sort of genetic selection and “improvement” techniques typical to other areas of livestock production.
-Canada’s bison producers see a future with a large and thriving naturally raised bison population that forms a key component of a sustainable Canadian agriculture industry.
+Conservation minded bison producers are working to ensure that codes of practice are developed that limit the sort of genetic selection and "improvement" techniques typical to other areas of livestock production.
+Canada's bison producers see a future with a large and thriving bison population that forms a key component of a sustainable Canadian agriculture industry.